bansalraghav/Object-Detection/README.md

   - names (class names)
 8. There are 2 yaml files which I have provided.
 The [data.yaml](https://github.com/bansalraghav/Object-Detection/blob/main/data.yaml) contains the configurations which I used to train the small and medium models locally whereas the [colab_data.yaml](https://github.com/bansalraghav/Object-Detection/blob/main/colab_data.yaml) contains the config I used to train the large model in google colab.

+### Assumptions
+1. The annotations provided are accurate.
+2. The classes are balanced so that the model can learn and train itself on both the classes equally.

 ### Metrics
 1. While training the yolov5 network, we can link our runtime to wandb.ai and it keeps a track of all the epochs.
 It gives us various metrics such as precision, recall, mAP and losses for both training and validation.
 2. I have attached imaged of all the metrics in the [Results](https://github.com/bansalraghav/Object-Detection/tree/main/Results) folder.
+3. In the confusion matrix we can see that there are a few false positives between the background and "person" category whereas for the "car" category it is very less.
+For the medium and large model, the false positive rate is less as compared to the small model.

 ### Other artifacts
 1. The comparison between the three yolo networks shows that the large network performs the best.
 But the drawback is that it takes the most time to train.

+### Conclusion
+1. YOLOv5 is a SOTA model which is easy to setup and quick to train.
+The only drawback would be to convert our custom annotations to yolo format but that also can be done with relative ease.
+Using the dataset which was provided to me, I was able to generate a mAP of 0.7 for the large and medium model which is good considering the fact that the model was only trained for 10 epochs with a batch size of 8.

+### Recommendations
+1. If we are to train the large model for more epochs and a large batch size, we may get slightly better results.
+2. Hyperparameter tuning can also lead to better results.